diramugodana/ai_tutor/API_RESPONSE_REFERENCE.md

 If no content/questions found:
 - Response will be returned as normal but with empty `questions` array or notice in `english` field
 - HTTP status will still be 200 (successful API call with no results)
-- Add frontend validation to check for empty `questions` or handle gracefully
+- Frontend should validate and handle empty `questions` arrays appropriately

 ---